Private, In-Home Tutoring in Pocahontas, Arkansas

-SchoolTutoring Academy’s tutoring programs for Pocahontas students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Pocahontas, Arkansas students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Pocahontas Public Schools consist of approximately 1,900 students and four schools.
 There is an elementary school with grades PK-2, a middle school (3-6), a junior high school (7-9), and a high school.
 The district’s mission includes students performing at or above their grade level, fulfilling their academic potential, and having high self-esteem.
 This goal is accomplished by providing a rigorous curriculum based on Common Core Standards and encompassing all other subjects through standards-based education.

 We currently cover the following Pocahontas-area school district: Pocahontas Public Schools.